Early Threes at St. Mary's

 Small Groups & Individualized Instruction

-We are so fortunate to have such small class sizes at St. Mary's!
-The teachers have the opportunity to really get to know their students and their students' families well because of our small size.
+With a maximum class size of 14 students, our early threes teachers have the opportunity to really get to know their students well.
 Teachers are able to offer whole group, small group, and individualized instruction.

-During whole group time, instruction is mostly teacher-led.
-In small gropus, peers work together while the teacher acts as a facilitator who guides their learning.
+During whole group time, the instruction is mostly teacher-led.
+In small groups, peers work together while the teacher acts as a facilitator who guides their learning.
 You may see this in their craft day and cooking day activities.
-We also have volunteer opportunities for parents to work with students.

-Bible Time - This class will follow the school's Chapel schedule and learn the Bible story in the classroom.
+St. Mary's Early Threes class follows the school's Chapel schedule and learns the Bible story in the classroom.
 Chapel behavior will be practiced, and songs related to the story will be sung.
 Instruction will be through children's Bibles and interactive stories that will encourage a love of God's word.

-Math – Uses a manipulative approach to math concepts focusing on fine motor skills, spatial awareness, hand-eye coordination, problem solving skills and recognizing numbers 1-10.
+Uses a manipulative approach to math concepts focusing on fine motor skills, spatial awareness, hand-eye coordination, problem-solving skills and recognizing numbers 1-10.

-Creative Art/Sensory Play: Fine and gross motor skills will be developed using imaginations and creativity through art, which helps build self esteem through individual creativity.
+Fine and gross motor skills will be developed using imaginations and creativity through art, which helps build self-esteem through individual creativity.